Tokoka2024/Thompson-Okoka-ML-DS-Portfolio/README.md

-# Thompson-Okoka-ML-DS-Portfolio
+# Thompson-Okoka-AI-ML/DS & Cybersecurity Portfolio
 ![ML_Pix](https://github.com/user-attachments/assets/d5acfff3-2621-4d01-8ced-a002542218e4)

-This repository is to act like a high level overview of the data science college projects I've worked on with my team: Tavleen and Sachin.
+This repository serves as a comprehensive overview of data science and cybersecurity projects I've developed both independently and collaboratively during my academic and professional journey.

-Personal Statement: Thompson Okoka is a passionate Machine Learning and Data Science professional with a strong foundation in applied machine learning, data analytics, and business problem-solving.
-My portfolio showcases a diverse range of machine learning and data science projects that demonstrate my ability to apply advanced analytics techniques to real-world problems across different domains, from social media analytics to customer churn prediction and cybersecurity.
+Personal Statement: Thompson Okoka is a forward-thinking Machine Learning, Data Science, and Cybersecurity professional with expertise in applied machine learning, data analytics, threat detection, and business problem-solving.
+My portfolio showcases a diverse range of projects that demonstrate my ability to apply advanced analytics techniques to real-world problems across various domains—from social media analytics and customer behavior prediction to advanced cybersecurity threat detection and incident response planning.
+With specialized experience in developing insider threat detection systems and security incident response playbooks, I bridge the gap between data science and practical security operations to create robust, proactive defense mechanisms for modern organizations.

 **Contact Information:**